Signing day: Georgia has top class after 5-star flip; Ohio State sigh of relief on No. 1 player

 ''This is signing day and when you have really good players it's going to come down to the wire.
 That's how it goes,'' Day said.

 Day was cautious about speaking about Smith before his signed NLI was officially in hand and it turned out he was right to be so.
-A few hours later, Ohio State had yet to announce Smith was officially part of the signing class.
+Almost 10 hours later, Ohio State announced Smith had signed.

 Georgia might have locked up the top spot at the expense of Florida State.
 KJ Bolden, a defensive back from Buford High School near Atlanta, decided to stay home and join the Bulldogs after being a verbal commitment to the Seminoles since August.